15 Best Ethical AI Tools for Bias Detection, Governance & Compliance in 2025

-- Use IBM AI Fairness 360's 70+ metrics to measure bias across all your AI models
+- Use IBM AI Fairness 360's 70+ metrics to catch bias before it affects users

 Are there any ethical AI tools that actually work?
 Yes - and the options have grown considerably since 2024.
 With 85% of the public now supporting national AI safety efforts and regulations like the EU AI Act taking effect, responsible AI tools have moved from nice-to-have to business necessity.